SecretFoundation/SNIPs/SNIP-52.md

 Once Alice has obtained her Notification Seed for the desired channel, she no longer needs to query the contract and steps 4-6 can repeat ad infinitum.

+# Modes: Counter Mode vs TxHash Mode

+Each channel can operate in one of two modes: Counter Mode, or TxHash Mode.

+There is a trade-off between these two modes.
+Counter Mode is easier for clients but less secure.

+In Counter Mode:
+ - ✅ clients only have to recompute a channel's notification ID each time they receive a notification from that channel
+ - ✅ clients are able to use node APIs such as `tx_search` to search back through history and find a missed notification
+ - ✅ clients are able to query the contract to obtain their next notification ID, allowing them to bypass much of the SNIP-52 client-side implementation
+ - ❌ an attacker could hypothetically de-anonymize notification IDs using a sophisticated side-chain attack

+In TxHash Mode:
+ - ✅ notifications are immune to side-chain attacks
+ - ❌ clients must recompute their notification ID for every execution tx witnessed on the given contract

+In summary, TxHash Mode is more secure than Counter Mode, but comes at the cost of more work for the client (although the processing heft is likely neglible).
+On the other hand, with Counter Mode, clients are able to easily search tx history for missed notifications, and clients can bypass computing notification IDs all-together by querying the contract.

 # Concepts

 ### Notification ID